gastronomuae/gastronom-ai-docs/docs/scenarios/07-ai-support-reply-draft.md

 Purpose:

-Escalate to dispatcher and tag him fro action
+Escalate to dispatcher and tag him for action

 ---